Palapa: Lighthouse project

-The Palapa project was one of the Lighthouse projects instituted during the New Order period to build national pride.
-Other lighthouse projects during the New Order included transport infrastructure, the Taman Mini Indonesia Indah theme park and the national aircraft company.
+The Palapa project was one of the "Lighthouse projects" instituted during the New Order period to build national pride.
+Other lighthouse projects during the New Order included transport infrastructure, the Taman Mini Indonesia Indah theme park and the country's national aircraft company.
 Most of these involved extravagant inauguration ceremonies with the officials who oversaw the projects in the spotlight.
-In the inauguration ceremony of the Palapa satellite system, President Suharto used a switch with 17 jewels (17 is the date of Indonesia's Proclamation of Independence) in the shape of a traditional dagger or kris.
-Besides symbolizing national unity and concretely helping unite the country as the satellite served its purpose as communication infrastructure, the satellite also tied advanced technology to Javanese tradition as epitomized by the inauguration ceremony.
+At the inauguration ceremony of the Palapa satellite system, President Suharto used a switch with 17 jewels (17 August is the date of Indonesia's Proclamation of Independence) in the shape of a traditional dagger (kris).
+Besides symbolizing national unity and concretely helping to unite the country by serving its purpose as communication infrastructure, the satellite also tied advanced technology to Javanese tradition as epitomized by the inauguration ceremony.